-" Fig. 11" and a site for approximately 2 days and have informed the tribe and Craino directors that their 100000 us unly stand cannot be audited.
+discussion on site for approximately 2 days and have informed the tribe and Cosino directors that it sin accesses as any stand cannot be audited.

 The Casino is in a remote location in Northern California and is having difficulty hiring and retaining qualified accountants and bookkeepers to do the work necessary in preparation for an audit.